Special Education (SPED)

 Grade Mode: Standard Letter

 SPED 4344.
-Educating Students with Mild Disabilities.
+Educating Students with Disabilities in General Education Classrooms.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.